harrisjunaid/MITXPRO-MODULE-15/README.md

 ## About The Project

+going out to Hacker News and
+getting MIT's news events

 - useEffect( ) is keeping track of [url].
 - if blank:
    - as blank, it would go out every time and useEffect